codefabric-io/grid/README.md

 }
 ```

-This means the API is working correctly
+This means the app is working correctly

 ## Setup Complete
 Once these steps are completed, the application should be running and ready for development.